Texas Longhorns 2025 regular season NCAAF schedule: TV channel, livestream & where to watch the games | Goal.com US

 With unlimited Cloud DVR storage and support for up to 20 simultaneous streams, DIRECTV makes sure no one in the house misses a play.
 Want even more DVR control?
 There's an option to upgrade for expanded features too—perfect for fans who like to rewatch the big moments on their own terms.

-If you're looking to catch Texas Longhorns football this season, Sling TV's Orange package with the Sports Extra add-on has you covered.
+If you're looking to catch LSU Tigers football this season, Sling TV's Orange package with the Sports Extra add-on has you covered.
 Priced at $56.99/month, it includes the SEC Network, your go-to for all things Longhorns.

 With Sling Orange, you’ll get access to 30 core channels like ESPN, ESPN2, FS1, TBS, TNT, USA Network, NFL Network, and truTV.
 Want to dive deeper into the college football scene?
 The Sports Extra bundle—which costs $15/month (or just $11 if you're only on Orange or Blue)—unlocks more conference networks like ACC Network, ACC Network Extra, Big Ten Network, ESPNU, and SEC Network.